Ashishverma48/Test/README.md

-# NDT Job Order – Frappe Automation Suite
+# InspectO Job Order

 ## Overview
-This repository contains the **Job Order design** for managing NDT (Non-Destructive Testing) jobs in Frappe.
-The Job Order includes all essential sections required for execution, tracking, and reporting while minimizing manual work.
+This repository contains the **Job Order module** for managing NDT (Non-Destructive Testing) projects inside Frappe/ERPNext.

-The key focus areas are:
-- Selecting multiple test methods per job.
+The purpose of this module is to simplify how NDT jobs are planned, executed, and reported.
+Instead of handling everything manually, this Job Order automatically manages:
+- Which tests need to be performed (UT, PT, PAUT, RT, MT, VT, etc.).
-- Managing assets and consumables.
+- What assets and consumables are required.
-- Assigning manpower/resources.
-- Generating tasks automatically per test method.
-- Logging timesheets for tracking execution.
+- Which manpower/resources are assigned.
+- What tasks need to be completed step by step.
+- How much time is planned vs. actually spent.
-- Generating test reports automatically.
+- How reports are generated and approved.

+In short, it works like a **complete project dashboard for NDT jobs**, where supervisors or manager get real-time control, and technicians can directly log their work.

 ---